 7 Toxic People You Should Avoid to Be Happy

-1. Toxic people: the opportunist
+1. Toxic people: The opportunist

-There are many types of opportunists, but we’ll focus on the two that are most common: manipulators and those who want pity.
 The first takes advantage of their social status, skills, or abilities in order to make you feel inferior or dependent on them.
 Consequently, they may adopt a dominant attitude to get you to fulfill their wishes, even if you don’t want to.

 On the other hand, people who seek pity want to tap into your empathy.
 They try to get you to help solve their problems for them, or compel you to help.
-It’s never wrong to help a friend who’s going through a difficult time, but it’s important to be wary when it becomes too frequently.
+It’s never wrong to help a friend who’s going through a difficult time, but it’s important to be wary when it becomes too constant.

 2. Those who avoid responsibility